PabloRizzieri/laba-homework/src/main/homework_october_26_2023/README.md

 - Creation of a separate class with main() for object instantiation

 The project aims to demonstrate understanding and proficiency in building complex class hierarchies, encapsulation, and object-oriented programming principles.

+# October 31 - Polymorphism and Abstraction

+Extended your previous homework with next features:

+Requirements:

+- Use polymorphism with at least one abstract class.
+- Create and override at least one abstract method.
+- Use protected modifier at least 5 times
+- Override methods from class Object (toString(), hashcode(), equals()) for at least 3 classes from the hierarchy.